nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

    Use case ends.

 <br>
-**Use case: UC09 - View prepatory tips based on internship stage**
+**Use case: UC09 - View preparatory tips based on internship stage**

-1. User requests to view prepatory tips.
+1. User requests to view preparatory tips.
-2. User chooses internship stage to view prepatory tips for.
+2. User chooses internship stage to view preparatory tips for.
-3. The prepatory tips for the internship stage is shown to the user.
+3. The preparatory tips for the internship stage is shown to the user.

    Use case ends.

-*{More to be added}*

 ### Non-Functional Requirements